Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Discussion and conclusion

 \subsection{Summary of key results}

-Our investigation yielded several key findings that transform the abstract concept of a unified dark sector into a concrete testable theory:
+Our study yielded several key findings that transform the abstract concept of a unified dark sector into a concrete, testable theory:

-\begin{itemize} \item \textbf{Solution to the SIDM-relic-density tension:} We have shown that the minimal Yukawa model is unable to simultaneously satisfy the constraints of cosmology and galactic dynamics.
-This tension is completely resolved by the composite spectrum of our SU(3)$_H$ theory, which naturally includes a heavy scalar resonance, $\Phi_h$, that dramatically enhances the annihilation rate in the early universe by a factor of $S_F \approx 143$.
+\begin{itemize} \item \emph{Solution to SIDM-relic-density tension:} We have shown that minimal SIDM models cannot to simultaneously satisfy the constraints of cosmology and galactic dynamics.
+This tension is completely resolved in our two-mediator framework, where a heavy scalar resonance, $\Phi_h$, enhances the annihilation rate in the early universe, cleanly decoupling it from late-time self-interactions mediated by a separate light scalar, $\phi$.

-\item \textbf{Predictive benchmark scenario:} The underlying gauge theory predicts a specific mass spectrum: a TeV-scale dark matter candidate ($m_\chi = 600$~GeV) interacting via a light mediator ($m_\phi = 15$~MeV), and a heavy resonance at $m_{\Phi_h} = 1201$~GeV.
-The resonance condition $m_{\Phi_h} \approx 2m_\chi$ emerges as a prediction of the composite dynamics and not as an input.
+\item \emph{Predictive benchmark scenario:} Our numerical scans identified a narrow, viable parameter space.
+A representative benchmark with $m_\chi = 600$~GeV, $m_\phi = 15$~MeV, and $m_{\Phi_h} = 1201$~GeV simultaneously satisfies all known constraints and served as a concrete target for future experiments.

-\item \textbf{Suite of falsifiable predictions:} The model predicts a range of observable signatures.
-Although the direct detection signal is naturally suppressed to $\sigma_{\rm SI} \sim 10^{-48}$~cm$^2$, it remains within the potential reach of future G3 experiments.
-The most prominent signature is a narrow scalar resonance at $m_{\Phi_h} \approx 1.2$~TeV decaying to $t\bar{t}$ at HL-LHC.
+\item \emph{A suite of falsifiable predictions:} The model creates a range of sharp, observable signatures.
+The most prominent is a narrow scalar resonance at $m_{\Phi_h} \approx 1.2$~TeV, decaying predominantly to $t\bar{t}$ and invisible particles, which is a key target for the HL-LHC.
+The model also predicts a spin-independent direct-detection cross section $\sigma_{\rm SI}\sim 7\times 10^{-51}\,\mathrm{cm}^2$, which lies below the xenon neutrino floor and hence constitutes a predicted null for nuclear-recoil experiments.